TokisanGames/Terrain3D/doc/docs/project_status.md

 | **Platforms** | Terrain editing and exported games work on Windows, Linux, macOS.
 [Mobile and web platforms](mobile_web.md) are experimental.
 | **Languages** | GDScript, C++, C# all work, as should any language Godot supports.
 See [Integrating With Terrain3D](integrating.md)
 | **Editing** |
-| Sculpting Operations | Raise, Lower, Flatten, Expand (Multiply away from 0), Reduce (Divide towards 0), Smooth.
-Needs refinement
+| Sculpting Operations | Raise, Lower, Flatten, Expand (Multiply away from 0), Reduce (Divide towards 0), Slope and Smooth.
+It can be improved over time.
 | Painting Operations | Texture, Color, Wetness (roughness) with Height blending.
 | GPU Sculpting| [Pending](https://github.com/TokisanGames/Terrain3D/issues/174).
 Currently painting occurs on the CPU in C++.
 It's reasonably fast, but we limit the brush size to 200 as larger lags too much.
 | Advanced texturing| [Pending](https://github.com/TokisanGames/Terrain3D/discussions/64) and [this](https://github.com/TokisanGames/Terrain3D/discussions/4). eg. Paintable uv scale / slope / rotation, 2-layer texture blending, 3D projection.
 We intend to implement all of these and adopt techniques provided by The Witcher 3 team.
 (See [System Architecture](system_architecture.md))